omertafveez-2001/omertafveez-2001.github.io/blogs/reasoning-primer/reasoning-primer.md

 A: Each car has 4 wheels -> 3x4 = 12 -> 12.
 ```
 This seemingly simple pattern doubles performance on multi-step benchmarks.
 This taught models to narrate their reasoning.
 Large Models suddenly solved multi-step arithmetic and commonsense problems far better, while smaller ones produced nonsense chains that hurt accuracy. <br>
-Manual insepction revealed something deeper: some mathematically wrong chains still produced correct answers by conincidence. *This hinted that LLMs were not truly reasoning; they were sampling statistically plausible stories of reasoning* <br><br>
+Manual insepction revealed something deeper: some mathematically wrong chains still produced correct answers by conincidence. *This hinted that LLMs were not truly reasoning; they were sampling statistically plausible stories of reasoning* <br>

 Ablations clarified the mechanism:<br>
 - **Equation-only prompting** helped for single-step math but failed for semantic tasks.